AErck/Linux-SysAdmin-Wiki/Git-4-SysAdmin.md

 Copy the printed key to clipboard
-Log in to GitHub, open settings, and go to “SSH and GPG keys” From the git client, set the repo to use SSH remotes instead of HTTPS
+Log in to GitHub, open settings, and go to “SSH and GPG keys” Add a new key, name it, and past in the ssh key from the git client.
+Make sure it is saved.

+Now from the git client, set the repo to use SSH remotes instead of HTTPS

 	$ git remote -v

 You will see that git is using https here.
-We need to change that.
+We need to change that with the following command

 	$ git remote set-url origin <ssh-github-link>

 Verify with

 	$ git remote -v

+Now we can push our files to the origin

+	$ git push origin master

 # Strategies for managing system files
 System Administration Caveats